Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Fastly Compute: High-Performance Edge with WebAssembly

-Fastly Compute (formerly Compute@Edge) is Fastly’s bet on serious edge computing.
-While Cloudflare Workers uses V8 isolates and Workers KV, Fastly chose pure WebAssembly on its own Lucet/Wasmtime runtime.
+Fastly Compute[1] (formerly Compute@Edge) is Fastly’s bet on serious edge computing.
+While Cloudflare Workers uses V8 isolates and a mature JavaScript ecosystem, Fastly chose pure WebAssembly on its own Lucet/Wasmtime runtime.
 Two different philosophies with implications for performance, portability, and ergonomics.
-This article compares both honestly and explains when Fastly is the right choice.
+This article honestly compares both and explains when Fastly is the right choice.

 Fastly’s Technical Bet

-Fastly decided not to build its own JavaScript runtime or lean on Node.
-It went with WebAssembly as target:
+Fastly didn’t build its own JavaScript runtime or lean on Node.
+It chose WebAssembly as the universal target:

 • Your code (Rust, Go, AssemblyScript, JS via Javy) compiles to .wasm.

-• Fastly deploys the binary across ~70 global PoPs.
+• Fastly deploys the binary to its ~70 global PoPs.

-• Each request invokes an ephemeral instance of the Wasm module.
+• Each request invokes an ephemeral Wasm module instance.

-• Cold start: 35 microseconds (μs, not ms) — Fastly leans on this.
+• Cold start: 35 microseconds (μs, not ms) — Fastly’s central marketing argument.

 The number is real but deserves context: Workers also has sub-5ms cold start.
-The 1ms→35μs difference is invisible to users; but it does let you run thousands of functions per request without overhead.
+The 1ms→35μs difference isn’t visible to end users; but it does allow running thousands of functions per request without accumulated overhead.

 Supported Languages

 • Rust: first-class citizen.
-Most mature tooling (fastly crate), better docs.
+Most mature tooling (fastly crate), more complete documentation.

-• JavaScript: supports JS + TypeScript subset.
-Runs via Javy — JS → Wasm ahead-of-time.
+• JavaScript: supports JS + TypeScript subset, run via Javy[2] — JS → Wasm ahead-of-time.

 • Go: supported via TinyGo.
 Limitations vs standard Go.